On the classification of Inoue surfaces: The classification of Inoue surfaces

-\begin{re} The set of biholomorphism classes of Inoue surfaces of type 1 comes with a natural surjective map onto the set ${{\cal M}}/{\sim}$ of similarity class of matrices $M\in {\cal M}$.
+The pair corresponding to the surface $S^{\beta}_{a,b}$ is $([M(\beta,a,b)],\beta)$. \end{thry} Therefore, \begin{re} The set of biholomorphism classes of Inoue surfaces of type 1 comes with a natural surjective map onto the set ${{\cal M}}/{\sim}$ of similarity class of matrices $M\in {\cal M}$.
 For any similarity class $\Mg$ we have {\it two} biholomorphism classes of type I Inoue surfaces.

 \end{re}